-- (1) The module coordinator shall notify students of the examination dates and repeat examination dates by the start of the semester at the latest. - (2) Failed examinations must generally be repeated in the first examination cycle following the failure. - 3)(If a student retakes cumulative module examinations, the student shall be credited with parts of the overall examination performance that have been successfully completed in the first attempt. - (4) In exceptional cases, the Chair of the Examination Board can make appropriate rules.
+- 1. The module coordinator shall notify students of the examination dates and repeat examination dates by the start of the semester at the latest. - 2.
+Failed examinations must generally be repeated in the first examination cycle following the failure. - 3.
+If a student retakes cumulative module examinations, the student shall be credited with parts of the overall examination performance that have been successfully completed in the first attempt. - 4.
+In exceptional cases, the Chair of the Examination Board can make appropriate rules.

-- (1) Students who began studying for a Magister Artium in Music Education at Justus Liebig University Giessen before this Regulation entered into force may choose whether to complete their studies in accordance with the previous rules or to transfer to the Bachelor's programme. - (2) They must state their wish to transfer by the end of the summer semester 2008.
-The statement must be made in writing and submitted to the Chair of the Examination Board. - (3) Students who began studying for a Magister Artium in Musicology and have passed the interim examination may transfer without special conditions to the fifth semester of the Bachelor's programme in Music Education. - (4) Following entry into force of this Special Regulation and the start of the first year of admission to the Bachelor's programme, foundational courses in the Magister in Musicology shall run for one more year. - (5) All examinations must be taken within the specified time frame.
+- 1. Students who began studying for a Magister Artium in Musicology at Justus Liebig University Giessen before this Regulation entered into force may choose whether to complete their studies in accordance with the previous rules or to transfer to the Bachelor's programme. - 2.
+They must state their wish to transfer by the end of the summer semester 2008.
+The statement must be made in writing and submitted to the Chair of the Examination Board. - 3.
+Students who began studying for a Magister Artium in Musicology and have passed the interim examination may transfer without special conditions to the fifth semester of the Bachelor's programme in Musicology. - 4.
+Following entry into force of this Special Regulation and the start of the first year of admission to the Bachelor's programme, foundational courses in the Magister in Musicology shall run for one more year. - 5.
+All examinations must be taken within the specified time frame.

-- (1) This Regulation shall enter into force after publication. - (2) At the same time the following regulations shall cease to apply: - In the last amended version of the new version of 29 November 2000 of the Regulation for the Magister examination in humanities subjects at Justus Liebig University Giessen, the rules that apply to examinations in Music Education; - In the last amended version of the 11th amendment resolution of 7 November 2001 of the Regulation for the interim examination in humanities subjects at Justus Liebig University Giessen of 18 May 1990, the rules that apply to Music Education as an examination subject; - The Study Regulations for Music Education of 15 April 1987 (Official Gazette). - (3) Their rules shall continue to apply for students who have not taken advantage of the option provided in Article 21 (Article 39(1) of the General Regulations).
+1. This Regulation shall enter into force after publication.

+At the same time the following regulations shall cease to apply:

+- In the last amended version of the new version of 29 November 2000 of the Regulation for the Magister examination in humanities subjects at Justus Liebig University Giessen, the rules that apply to examinations in Musicology and in the last amended version of the 11th amendment resolution of 7 November 2001 of the Regulation for the interim examination in humanities subjects at Justus Liebig University Giessen of 18 May 1990, the rules that apply to Musicology as an examination subject; - The Study Regulations for Musicology of 3 July 1985 (Official Gazette of 31 March 1986). - 3.
+Their rules shall continue to apply for students who have not taken advantage of the option provided in Article 21 (Article 39(1) of the General Regulations).